sasha-gutierrez/Aerofit-Customer-Behavior-Analysis/README.md

 ### Sales Performance

-- **KP281 treadmills generated the highest sales value** at $120.000, representing 36.9% of total sales in the previous three months.
+- **KP281 treadmills generated the highest sales value** at $120,000, representing 36.9% of total sales in the previous three months.
 It also accounted for the largest share of units sold (44.4%).

 ### Growth Insights

-- **The strongest overlap between KP281 and higher-tier customers** was found among customers with middle income, medium fitness, and medium expected weekly usage, identifying this profile as a **potential target for upselling.**
+- **The strongest overlap between KP281 and higher-tier customers** was found among customers with middle income, medium fitness, and medium expected weekly usage, making this segment a strong target for KP481 product recommendations.
-- **KP281 customers show greater similarity to KP481 buyers**, suggesting that the strongest upselling opportunity is toward the mid-level product.
+- **KP281 customers show greater similarity to KP481 buyers**, making targeted KP481 recommendations the strongest product growth opportunity.

 ***